-As described above, Eight Advisory's opinion to the Cnova transaction committee was one of the factors taken into consideration by the Cnova transaction committee in making its determination to approve the Reorganization Agreement.
-The foregoing summary does not purport to be a complete description of the analyses performed by Eight Advisory in connection with the fairness opinion and is qualified in its entirety by reference to the August 8 valuation report of Eight Advisory, which has been filed with the SEC as Exhibit (c)(1) to the Transaction Statement and is incorporated herein by reference.
+As described above, Eight Advisory's opinion to the Cnova transaction committee was one of the factors taken into consideration by the Cnova transaction committee in making its determination to approve the

+Reorganization Agreement.
+The foregoing summary does not purport to be a complete description of the analyses performed by Eight Advisory in connection with the fairness opinion.
+The full text of the August 8 valuation report of Eight Advisory has been filed with the SEC as Exhibit (c)(1) to the Transaction Statement and is incorporated herein by reference.